-Our resin tends to be quite fast setting, taking around 24 hours to be hard to the touch and 48 hours to fully cure.
+Our resin tends to be quite fast setting, taking around 24 hours to fully cure.
 Make sure to cover your resin art when they are curing, as to avoid any dust settling on them.

 Store the resin in a cool dry place, out of direct sunlight.
 The resin has a 12 month shelf life from purchase.

 Mouldd epoxy resin has a mixing ratio of 1:1.
-This is done by weight, meaning 100g of resin needs to be mixed with 100g of hardener or 100ml of resin with 100ml of hardener.
+This is done by weight or volume, meaning 100g of resin needs to be mixed with 100g of hardener or 100ml of resin with 100ml of hardener.

 Our deep pour resin has a mixing ratio of 2:1 by volume.
 Meaning for every 100ml of resin you require 50ml of hardener.